shimza/StreetMate/README.md

 2. Homeless services can bring them food, clothing, offer them housing
 3. Location popularity will be mapped, and homless service providors can look at more long-term solutions for those areas.

-**The streets are sometimes safer than the refuges** and _Homelessness is a choice for some_ and `Long term solutions are needed` now.
+**The streets are sometimes safer than the refuges** _Community can be found anywhere, and everyone needs it_ `Long term solutions are needed`

 ### Moving forward